nucleus-angular/sass-framework/styleguide.md

 - A minimalist framework that provides the basic building blocks (but for example doesn't deal with layout at all)
 - It has a flat UI (you won't see shadows, gradients, etc...) however it would be easy enough for you to add that your if you wanted
 - Should look good on desktop and mobile
-- Works with FireFox, Chrome, iOS, Android, and IE 11+
+- Works with FireFox, Chrome, iOS, Android, and IE 9+

-IE 11+ means that this framework is only intended/tested on IE 11+.
-It is possible that it might work on IE 10 or 9 but it is not tested and any issue on those browsers will not be fixed.